swryan/lazr.testing/README.txt

     You should have received a copy of the GNU Lesser General Public License along with lazr.testing.
 If not, see <http://www.gnu.org/licenses/>.

+Please see the package README for an introduction.